Augmentation varieties and disk potentials II: Circle-fibered Legendrian contact homology

-In this section, we study disks with edges mapping to degree one critical points.
+In this section, we show the existence of perturbations with special properties so that, for example, a version of the divisor equation holds.
 The basic phenomenon is the following: Consider the situation that all holomorphic disks are made regular by some domain-independent almost complex structure.

 \begin{definition} Let $u: C \to X$ be a rigid configuration with such a leaf $T_e $.
 For any integer $k \ge 1$, define a new configuration $u_{(k)}: C_{(k)} \to X$ by replacing $T_e$ with the union of a disk $S_v$ and a collection $T_{e_1},\ldots, T_{e_k}$ of $k$ copies of $T_e$: